epfl-ada/ada-2022-project-thegonios/README.md

 ## Timeline (smooth evolution of the work acroos weeks)
 18.11.22 : Milestone P2, initial analysis and data handling pipeline. <br>
--> 25.11.22 : elaboration of dictionaries.
+-> 25.11.22 : elaboration of dictionaries. <br>
--> 02.12.22 : Hw2.
+-> 02.12.22 : Hw2. <br>
--> 09.12.22 : final plots, datastory plan on paper.
+-> 09.12.22 : final plots, datastory plan on paper. <br>
--> 18.12.22 : datastory elaboration using plots, start design of the website and verify the notebook.
+-> 18.12.22 : datastory elaboration using plots, start design of the website and verify the notebook. <br>
--> 23.12.22 : Milestone P3, full datastory and notebook submitting.
+-> 23.12.22 : Milestone P3, full datastory and notebook submitting. <br>

 ## Milestones (what we should end up with at precise dates)
-18.11.22 : Milestone P2, initial analysis and data handling pipeline 25.11.22 : finite list of dictionaries for the events to analyze 02.12.22 :
+18.11.22 : Milestone P2, initial analysis and data handling pipeline. <br>
+25.11.22 : finite list of dictionaries for the events to analyze. <br>
+02.12.22 :  <br>
-09.12.22 : all plots done, datastory is planned on paper 18.12.22 : website for the datastory is created (not fully designed), notebook is cleaned and optimized 23.12.22 : Milestone P3, full datastory and notebook submitting
+09.12.22 : all plots done, datastory is planned on paper. <br>
+18.12.22 : website for the datastory is created (not fully designed), notebook is cleaned and optimized. <br>
+23.12.22 : Milestone P3, full datastory and notebook submitting. <br>

 ## Questions for TA's